COCO-Inpaint: A Benchmark for Detecting and Localizing Inpainting-Based Image Manipulations: Experiments

-The selected IMDL methods include IID~\cite{IID_2021}, PSCC-Net~\cite{PSCC-Net_2022}, IML-ViT~\cite{IML-ViT_2023}, ObjectFormer~\cite{ObjectFormer_2022} and the vanilla SegFormer (MiT-B2)~\cite{SegFormer_2021}.
-All methods are evaluated using their original default experimental settings.
-In SegFormer~\cite{SegFormer_2021}, a global average pooling operation is applied to the feature maps from the last stage, followed by a linear layer serving as the classification head.
-For methods (IID~\cite{IID_2021} and IML-ViT~\cite{IML-ViT_2023}) lacking a classification head, the maximum value of the prediction map is used as the classification result.
-A detailed description of the baseline methods can be found in the Appendix.
+\textbf{Baselines.} We evaluate five representative IMDL methods: IID~\cite{IID_2021}, PSCC-Net~\cite{PSCC-Net_2022}, IML-ViT~\cite{IML-ViT_2023}, ObjectFormer~\cite{ObjectFormer_2022}, and SegFormer (MiT-B2)~\cite{SegFormer_2021}.
+All methods are tested under their official configurations, with Pixel-F1 early stopping (patience = 5).
+For SegFormer, global average pooling is applied to the final-stage features, followed by a linear classification head.
+For IID and IML-ViT, which lack classification heads, we use the maximum value of the prediction map for binary classification.